robotframework/robotframework-RFCP-syllabus/basics.md

 #### Combining results

-Rebot has the ability to combine outputs from different execution rounds.
+Rebot has the ability to combine outputs from different test execution rounds.
-This capability allows creating an overall report from all outputs of several execution runs - for example in different test environments.
+This capability allows creating an overall report from all outputs of several execution runs, for example in different test environments.
 [[User Guide: Combining results][UG Combining results]]

 #### Merging results